 Dr. Moceri works with a wide variety of diverse clients.
 While most of his patients are of European ancestry due to local demographics, he frequently works with patients who are African American, Hispanic/Latino, and Asian American (including Indian and Japanese).
 A small portion are of Arabic ethnicity.
 Most of his patients identify as Christian (Protestant and Catholic), Jewish (including Modern Orthodox and cultural Judaism), spiritual, atheist, or agnostic; but some identify as Hindu, Buddhist, or Muslim.
 Several patients identify as a gender and sexual minorities, including gay, lesbian, bisexual, and transgender.
 A variety of socioeconomic status (SES) communities are represented.

 Dr. Moceri has attended a variety of trainings on the topics of diversity and multiculturalism.
-These include a multitude of classes and seminars during his doctoral and internship training, in-service trainings at this current place of employment, and attending local community organizations, such as Stand with Trans who provide empowerment and support for transgender youth and their families.
-These trainings and seminars have emphasized the complexity of race/ethnicity, religion/spirituality, socioeconomic status (SES), and gender and sexual minority identities (i.e., LBGTQ+).
+These include a multitude of classes and seminars during his doctoral and internship training, continuing education units (CEUs) since obtaining his state licensure, and attending local community organizations.
+These trainings and seminars have emphasized the complexity of race/ethnicity, religion/spirituality, socioeconomic status (SES), and gender and sexual minority identities.
 They also stressed the importance of intersectionality of multiple identities and recognizing one’s own diverse backgrounds and potential internal biases.